I am a designer. Not only do I like to create, draw and design, I love to write.

 Have you ever messed up, blown it, choked or just missed an opportunity?
 Maybe it was a presentation, a big game or a romantic interlude.
 Were you prepared or ready to go but for whatever reason it just didn’t work out?

 There is a solution...use your Mulligan!

 What is a Mulligan you ask?
-In the game of golf it’s done all the time, it works for them, you mess up, you do it over, no big deal. the whole group on the round understands
+In the game of golf it’s done all the time, it works for them, you mess up, you get one chance in a game to replay a bad shot and do it over, no big deal. the whole group on the round understands

 I was on a huge golf outing a few years ago at a classy golf course in northern Wisconsin.
 There was about